skomer/ExchangeRates/README.md

 To run this application I will assume that you are using Mac OS X and that you have Ruby and Postgres installed.

-To install the gems required run these commands in the command line:
+To install the gems required:

 ```gem install sinatra```